What are schematics?

 Electric utility sample

-- Schematics can be used to produce diagrams from electric GIS features mixed with nonspatial objects, which show the internal connections of an electric facility (viewer window 1).
+- Schematics can be used to produce diagrams from electric GIS features combined with nonspatial objects, which show the internal connections of an electric facility (viewer window 1).

 - A set of customizable schematic layout algorithms can be used to quickly lay out schematic diagram contents and get a logical and physical display, provide a better understanding of how a network is organized, and help accelerate the decision cycle (viewer window 2).

-- Schematics can be used to produce interior substation diagrams that are not normally viewable in the GIS.
+- Schematics can be used to produce interior substation diagrams that are not typically viewable in the GIS.

 Water industry sample

-Schematics can be used to build different types of schematic diagrams:
+Schematics can be used to build different types of schematic diagrams such as the following: